Sanctified Marriage: Part 5

 exousia vs authentein

 This is part of a series on patriarchy, headship, and submission.
 See this index.
 Five years ago, I posted a comment (PDF) on the Dalrock article “Straining Out Gnats” (PDF) about Paul’s instructions regarding the supposed authority of men over women in the church.
-I said this: The grammar of 1 …
+I said this: This set off a …

 Headship: Authority or Preeminence?